ubernostrum/django-registration/docs/forms.rst

       for notes on why it exists and how to customize its behavior.

+.. class:: RegistrationFormCaseInsensitive

+   A subclass of :class:`RegistrationForm` which enforces case-insensitive uniqueness of usernames, by applying :class:`~django_registration.validators.CaseInsensitiveValidator` to the username field.

+   .. note:: **Unicode case handling**

+     On all versions of Python, this form will normalize the username value to form NFKC.
+On Python 3, it will also case-fold the value (Python 3 provides a native :meth:`~str.casefold()` method on strings).
+The normalization matches what is performed by Django's default implementation.

+     The validator will then use a case-insensitive (``iexact``) lookup to determine if a user with the same username already exists; the results of this query may depend on the quality of your database's Unicode implementation, and on configuration details.
+The results may also be surprising to developers who are primarily used to English/ASCII text, as Unicode's case rules can be quite complex.

 .. class:: RegistrationFormTermsOfService

    A subclass of :class:`RegistrationForm` which adds one additional,